 Any statements not of historical fact may be deemed to be forward-looking information.
 Forward-looking information typically contains statements with words such as "may", "will", "should", "expect", "intend", "plan", "anticipate", "believe", "estimate", "preliminary" "projects", "dependent", "potential", "scheduled", "forecast", "outlook", "budget", "hope", "support" "ongoing", "objective", "measure", "depends", "could" or the negative of those terms or similar words suggesting future outcomes.
-In particular forward-looking statements in this MD&A include, but are not limited to, statements with respect to: strategy of the Board of Directors of Falcon (the "Board") and countries it believes support the exploitation of unconventional oil and gas; the shale oil and shale gas potential of the Beetaloo Subbasin; the Beetaloo Sub-basin Stage 3 work programme, comments made with respect to the hydraulic fracture stimulation programme using a US style unconventional shale design and 5-1/2 inch casing to allow for effective placement of proppant into the formation, optimizing completion efficiency, and objectives of the wells to be drilled in the Beetaloo Sub-basin Australia, expectations on bringing the project to commerciality and a multi-well pilot programme in 2023/24; treatment under governmental regulatory regimes and tax laws; the quantity of petroleum and natural gas resources or reserves; statements relating to the Group's activities in the Beetaloo Sub-basin; the results at Kyalla 117 N2-1H ST2 ("Kyalla 117"), the contingent resource estimate for the Amungee NW-1H ("Amungee") Velkerri B shale gas pool and statements relating to whether all frack stages contributed to the initial extended production test in 2016, details relating to normalised gas flow rates at Amungee, results of drilling Velkerri 76 S2-1("Velkerri 76") including comments on the preliminary petrophysics and mud gas composition at Velkerri-76, drilling in the Amungee Member/Middle Velkerri play, the prospectivity of the Amungee Member/Middle Velkerri play, anticipated production rates, information relating to the letter of intent ("LOI") executed with Tamboran (B1) Pty Limited ("Tamboran B1") following Origin Energy B2 Pty Ltd.'s ("Origin") divestment of its interest in the Beetaloo Exploration Permits, proposed amendments to the joint operating agreement and the Farmin agreement following the executed LOI, limited proration units on sole risk operations providing future participation optionality and future sole risk operations; COVID-19 and its impact on work programmes; fiscal terms regarding the Karoo basin, South Africa, the Mineral and Petroleum Resources Development Amendment Bill ("MPRDA Bill"), the awarding of exploration rights; liquidity and financial capital including the going concern capabilities of the Company; expectations regarding the ability of Falcon to access additional sources of funding including those not currently available; and Falcon's ability to leverage its experience in the unconventional oil and gas industry to acquire interests in licenses.
+In particular forward-looking statements in this MD&A include, but are not limited to, statements with respect to: strategy of the Board of Directors of Falcon (the "Board") and countries it believes support the exploitation of unconventional oil and gas; the shale oil and shale gas potential of the Beetaloo Sub-basin; the Beetaloo Sub-basin Stage 3 work programme, information relating to the commencement and completion of the stimulation programme and progress to date at Amungee NW-2H ("A2H") well, the execution of the fracture stimulation of the A2H well, utilisation of proven US-style shale stimulation designs and techniques, including the use of 5-1/2-inch casing to allow for effective placement of proppant into the formation, the commencement of flowback, the installation of production tubing and expectations on the 30 day initial production rates in guarter 2 2023, optimizing completion efficiency, and objectives of the wells to be drilled in the Beetaloo Sub-basin Australia, expectations on bringing the project to commerciality and a multi-well pilot programme in 2023/24; treatment under governmental regulatory regimes and tax laws; the quantity of petroleum and natural gas resources or reserves; statements relating to the Group's activities in the Beetaloo Sub-basin; the results at Kyalla 117 N2-1H ST2 ("Kyalla 117"), the contingent resource estimate for the Amungee NW-1H ("Amungee") Velkerri B shale gas pool and statements relating to whether all frack stages contributed to the initial extended production test in 2016, details relating to normalised gas flow rates at Amungee, results of drilling Velkerri 76 S2-1 ("Velkerri 76") including comments on the preliminary petrophysics and mud gas composition at Velkerri-76, drilling in the Amungee Member/Middle Velkerri play, the prospectivity of the Amungee Member/Middle Velkerri play, anticipated production rates, information relating to the letter of intent ("LOI") executed with Tamboran (B1) Pty Limited ("Tamboran B1") following Origin Energy B2 Pty Ltd.'s ("Origin") divestment of its interest in the Beetaloo Exploration Permits, proposed amendments to the Joint Operating Agreement and the Farm-In Agreement following the executed LOI, limited proration units on sole risk operations providing future participation optionality and future sole risk operations; COVID-19 and its impact on work programmes; fiscal terms regarding the Karoo basin, South Africa, the Mineral and Petroleum Resources Development Amendment Bill ("MPRDA Bill"), the awarding of exploration rights; liquidity and financial capital including the going concern capabilities of the Company; expectations regarding the ability of Falcon to access additional sources of funding including those not currently available; and Falcon's ability to leverage its experience in the unconventional oil and gas industry to acquire interests in licenses.